gabbo89/EEA2025-2026/docs/3a1_WGBS_cleaning_and_alignment.md

 {: .highlight-title}
 > Question
 >
-> 1. Is everything as expected ?
+> 1. Is everything as expected?
 > 2. The nucleotide distribution is normal both for R1 and R2?
 >